Scale-invariant boundary Harnack principle on inner uniform domains in fractal-type spaces: Abstract

 \section{Abstract}

-We prove a scale-invariant boundary Harnack principle (BHP) on inner uniform domains in metric measure spaces.
-We prove our result in the context of strictly local, regular, symmetric Dirichlet spaces, without assuming that the Dirichlet form induces a metric that generates the original topology on the metric space.
-Thus, we allow the underlying space to be fractal, e.g.~the Sierpinski gasket.
+We prove a scale-invariant boundary Harnack principle for inner uniform domains in metric measure Dirichlet spaces.
+We assume that the Dirichlet form is symmetric, strongly local, regular, and that the volume doubling property and two-sided sub-Gaussian heat kernel bounds are satisfied.
+We make no assumptions on the pseudo-metric induced by the Dirichlet form, hence the underlying space can be a fractal space.